 Since the image is close to the person’s heart when it is inked on the chest, love and affection are frequently symbolized by chest tattoos.

 Arm, fingers, hands

 Since the middle finger was once thought to have a blood vessel that was directly connected to the heart, small tattoos can be written on this finger.

 Forearm tattoos were becoming more popular among guys, but some women have also chosen to acquire body art in this area.
 Many people acquire forearm tattoos to draw attention to their toned muscles since the forearm is said to symbolize toughness or strength.

-Viking cultures have been known for its diversity and uniqueness, Valhalla tattoo is one of the beauty in Viking cultures.
-For those who are passionate about Viking, tattoos might be one of their choices.
-Besides, those show off the culture passion with other accessories like Viking apparel.
+Viking cultures have been known for their diversity and uniqueness, Valhalla tattoo is one of the beauties of Viking cultures.
+For those who are passionate about Vikings, tattoos might be one of their choices.
+Besides, those show off their cultural passion with other accessories like Viking apparel.